Image

 25. Singing Along to Bird Songs

-26. Birds’ activities are infectious when there’s singing involved.
+26. Birds’ activities are infectious when singing is involved.

-Have your little ones sing and make hand movements, to popular bird songs like ‘Five Little Ducks’ and ‘Two Little Blackbirds’.
-You will in all probability find yourself singing along, too.
+Have your little ones sing and make hand movements, as well as popular bird songs like ‘Five Little Ducks’ and ‘Two Little Blackbirds’.
+You will, in all probability, find yourself singing along, too.

 27. Create your own Birdbath